rezasoumi/Decaf-Compiler/README.md

-# Scala-Compiler
+# Decaf-Compiler
-compiler for scala language written in python.
+compiler for Decaf language written in python.